findthefunction/productivity_tool_kit/README.md

 ![image](https://user-images.githubusercontent.com/31022640/150668521-24c21689-e858-43a6-96bc-97ed2f55978f.png)

 Add and delete tasks in a small window.
-Works well for temporary string storage < 25 characters in length
+Works well for temporary string storage < 25 characters in length.